Slavery and Human Trafficking Statement 2020

 2. Risk assessment

-SSAB systematically identifies the sustainability risks related to the suppliers.
-This an on-going process with a risk based approach.
+SSAB systematicaiiy identifies the sustainability risks related to the suppliers.
+This is an ongoing process with a risk based approach.
 We do this by placing suppliers in various risk categories depending on the countries in which they operate.
 Classification in this way illustrates the risks in areas such as human rights, labor conditions and corruption.
-Suppliers with higher risks are required to complete a self-assessment questionnaire regarding their social and environmental performance.
+Suppiiers with higher risks are required to complete a self-assessment questionnaire regarding their social and environmental performance.
 Unsatisfactory answers are investigated.

 3. Site visits

-Every employee, officer and director of SSAB must know, understand and follow SSAB´s Code of Conduct and it is communicated to all employees through e-learning.
-The Code of Conduct is SSAB´s ethical compass and outlines guidelines for SSAB’s behaviour vis-à-vis stakeholders and the market.
-SSAB has also launched a Procurement Compass describing values and policies within SSAB in order to support SSAB´s work with suppliers.
+Every employee at SSAB must know, understand and follow SSAB’s Code of Conduct and it is communicated to all employees through e-learning.
+The Code of Conduct is SSAB’s ethical compass and outlines guidelines for SSAB’s behaviour vis-à-vis stakeholders and the market.
+SSAB has also launched a Procurement Compass describing values and policies within SSAB in order to support SSAB’s work with suppliers.

 Face-to-face training in business ethics and sustainable purchasing have been held for the Procurement organization, including training to evaluate information gathered during site visits regarding the supplier’s social and environmental performance.